 Psychopath Eyes: Do Psychos Have Different Eyes & Stares?

-Have you ever wondered if you could spot a psychopath just by looking into their eyes?
+A psychopath can move you in any direction if they get ample time.
+But, can you spot a psychopath just by looking into their eyes?

 Researchers are now investigating psychopathy as a set of traits rather than a single condition, allowing them to explore psychopathic tendencies in non-offenders as well as offenders.